14 Apr Editing My Novel

 (2) My editor made very specific suggestions about how to correct the problems, which gave me lots of support in the revision process.
-It is easy to say what doesn’t work, but harder to say what would work better, and a the same time not re-write the pages for the author.
+It’s easy to say what doesn’t work, but harder to say what would work better, and a the same time not re-write the pages for the author.
 My editor was very skillful at doing that.

-She carefully refrained from making any value judgements of my novel, but at the end of the conference told me that it was beautifully written.
+She carefully refrained from making any value judgements of my novel.
+However, at the end of the conference, she told me that it was beautifully written.
 That was the most encouraging thing she could have said to me.

 Since I had made so many revisions to the book–I completely rewrote the ending and had added new sections–I decided to purchase the Kirkus basic copy editing package to get the manuscript cleaned up and ready for publication.

 I already pay dues to the Writers’ Group of the Triad Triadwritersgroup.org, and they sponsor a critique group for fiction, which I intend to join.
-But I am convinced that I got my money’s worth this time around by paying for the professional edit.
+But I’m convinced that I got my money’s worth this time around by paying for the professional edit.

 I had finally reached the point where I felt my writing was complete.
 I could have gone on making minor revisions forever, but unless I had started over from scratch, the changes would not have enhanced the story in any significant way.